jayantpuri/individual-project/README.md

 - Twitter API:
     - I used the twitter api to supplement the information that is provided by wikipedia.
-It just gives user the prepective of what different people on social media platforms think about that topic, therefore giving more insight on that topic
+It just gives user the prepective of what different people on social media platforms think about that topic, therefore giving more insight on that topic.
+The API has been implemented in such a way that it works with google translate as well.

     - Snippet :  ![Level-0 DFD](https://cdn.discordapp.com/attachments/656742259424755733/832074852739186698/twitter.PNG)